 …That one who has no beginning, middle or end, who is one only (eka, without a second, which is all of existence itself), exists everywhere (vibhu), who is consciousness (cit) and fullness (ānanda), has no form (a-rūpa), unprecedented (adbhuta = ati-bhuta), and who is the spouse of Goddess Umā (KenU.3.12 & 4.1), who is the ultimate Lord (Parameśvara), the Master (prabhu), the three-eyed (tri-locana), the blue-throated (nīla-kaṇṭha), and clarity itself (praśānta) – contemplating (on each of these preceding expressions as contemplation mantras in the form, “The teaching is that this Lord within is the bright one, the vi-śada; I am in fact this bright one,” etcetera), such a contemplative one (muni) attains (in assimilated knowledge, “I am…”) the source of being (bhūta-yoni, the sat, satya, existence itself), the witness of all (samasta-sākṣi = -sākṣin), beyond the darkness (tamasaḥ parastātSvetU.3.8, beyond ignorance, as knowledge, jñāna, itself; one also in the process reduces the tamas guṇa in the mind that hinders clarity).

 That one is Lord Brahmā.
 That one is Lord Śiva (perhaps the earliest usage of Śiva as a title for the Lord in the Upaniṣads, along with the less definitive usage in Śvetāśvatara Upaniṣad, ‘Śiva’ being more frequented in the Purāṇas).
-That one is with the title Lord Indra (KenU.3.11, the typical Veda Samhita title of the Lord of heaven, the Lord of lords).
+That one is with the title Lord Indra (KenU.3.11, the typical Veda Samhita title of the Lord of heaven, the Lord of lords, Lord of and as all).
 That one is the imperishable (a-kṣara, MunU.2.1.1), the ultimate (parama, most para), and is its own master (sva-rāj).
-That indeed is Viṣṇu (again perhaps the earliest usage of Viṣṇu as a title for the Lord in the Upaniṣads).
-That one is Prāṇa (PrasU.2.7, ChanU.1.11.5, BrhU.4.4.11, BrS.1.1.24).
+That indeed is Viṣṇu (RigV.154.1–6).
+That one is Prāṇa (PrasU.2.7, ChanU.1.11.5, BrhU.4.4.18, BrS.1.1.23).
 That one is time (kāla) itself.
 That one is the deity Agni (Fire) and Candramā (Moon).

 That one is everything (sarva), whatever was (a-bhūta), is or will be (bhavya), and what always exists (sanā-tana, existing from old).
 Knowing that, one goes beyond death.
 There is no other means (na antyaḥ panthā, SvetU.3.8) to freedom.